-Thus, the preliminary analysis of the Project indicates that it is subject to the IAA.
+Thus, the preliminary analysis of the Project indicates that it is subject to the IAA since it is involved in a new mine and metallurgical plant with an ore production capacity of 6,000 tpd.
 However, the IAAC will have to render a decision on whether the designated project will be subject to an impact assessment.